50 Foods To Lose Your Gut

 The good gut bugs that thrive in your stomach require food to live, and one of their go-to picks are black beans!
-Gut bacteria munch on these beans’ soluble fiber and then transform it into butyrate, a chemical that helps the body burn fat for energy.
+Gut bacteria munch on these beans' soluble fiber and then transform it into butyrate, a chemical that's been shown to increase calorie burning in mice.
 Every half a cup of black beans has over eight grams of satiating fiber, which is nearly twice as much as an apple boasts!

 Wild-caught salmon is brimming with omega-3 fatty acids, which are notorious for squashing inflammation and helping you zap unwanted belly flab.
-In fact, these healthy fats fight inflammation by increasing in adiponectin, a hormone that boosts metabolism and burns fat.
-Stock up on this pink fish, as it’s rich in both EPA and DHA, the two active forms of omega-3s.
+In fact, these healthy fats fight inflammation by increasing adiponectin levels, a hormone that boosts metabolism and burns fat.
+Stock up on this pink fish, as it's rich in both EPA and DHA, the two active forms of omega-3s.

 Stop fearing the fat!
 Creamy avocados are full of monounsaturated fats that dim your appetite and prevent the accumulation of belly fat.
 In fact, a study published in The Lancet Diabetes & Endocrinology tracked 90,257 people for several years and discovered that participants who tried to eat a low-fat diet had the same risk of being overweight as those who ate whatever they wished!
 Consider this fast fact another reason to bite into avo toast.